 The primary difference between daily and monthly contact lenses is durability.
 Both are designed to be thrown away eventually, but monthly contacts are much thicker than dailies and last a lot longer.
 It’s also important to note that monthly, or extended wear contacts, still need to be taken out before bed to be cleaned and stored.

-Can Daily Contacts Help With Seasonal Allergies?
+Can Daily Disposables Help With Seasonal Allergies?

-Countless people suffer from seasonal allergies and contact-wearers are not immune.
+Countless people suffer from seasonal allergies, and contact-wearers are not immune.
 Common symptoms include:

 - Swollen eyelids